 Figures 51 and 52.
-The high- modern style buildings can be seen in its popolistic form in the constructions of the 1960s, especially in the newly constructed street of that time by cutting the context of the city (right picture, Chaharmardan - built in 1965) and the Hazrati street ( Left image).
-It can be seen that in the recent street, continious body changes following fashion changes are quite evident in the surviving photos of that period.
-Metal and glass facades with travertine plaques in large sections and sometimes cement facades, are the main manifestations of the 1960s of these two areas (Source: Qom the Sacred Land, 173 and 174).
+The high- modern style buildings can be seen in their populist form in the constructions of the 1960s, especially in the newly constructed streets of that time by cutting the context of the city (right picture, Chaharmardan - built in 1965) and the Hazrati street ( Left image).
+It can be seen that in the recent street, continuous body changes following fashion changes are quite evident in the surviving photos of that period.
+Metal and glass facades with travertine plaques in large sections and sometimes cement facades, are the main manifestations of the 1960s of these two areas (Source: Qom the Sacred Land, pp. 173-174).

-In the interior, the continuity of a kind of traditional roof structure of thin brick-layering as the main structure of the roof (only of 3 or 4 cm thick for a span of 4m) called Qomi-Push (invented during Qajar period) is the main phenomenon; The cheapness and availability of materials, along with the aesthetic preference of people and traditional buildings, probably have an effect in this regard; Another type of interior design is the combination of brick walls and the jack-arch ceiling usually with exposed brickwork and steele beam benith it.
-The widespread appearance of four-arched roof system in the first and early Pahlavi buildings of the first and second Pahlavi period in Qom and the display of crossed steele arches under the roof, shows a change in popular aesthetic taste that is worth studying because in the previous periods and in the general Isfahani style of traditional Iranian architecture until the end of Qajar, roof systems built on square plans with non-crossing elements visible benith (such as Char-Tark or Kolambu roofing systems) is the main manifestation of non-domed interiors.
+In the interior, a prominent feature is the continuation of a traditional roof structure known as Qomi-Push, developed during the Qajar period.
+This system employs thin brick layering (only 3–4 cm thick) to span approximately 4 meters.
+Its persistence is likely due to the low cost and availability of materials, combined with aesthetic preferences rooted in traditional architecture.
+Another common interior type is a combination of brick walls with a jack-arch ceiling, often featuring exposed brickwork and steel beams beneath.

+The widespread use of the four-arched roof system in early and mid-Pahlavi buildings in Qom, along with the display of intersecting steel arches under the roof, signals a notable shift in popular aesthetic taste.
+This contrasts with earlier periods, including the traditional Isfahani style of Iranian architecture up to the end of the Qajar era, where roof systems on square plans typically featured non-crossing structural elements, such as the Char-Tark or Kolambu roofing systems, as the main expression of non-domed interior spaces.

-conclusion
+Conclusion